Home » NRI Corner

 That is exactly why many NRI buyers look beyond brochures and floor plans.
 They look for a developer they can rely on.

-Windsor brings that reliability through experience, process, and a clear way of working.
+Windsor Group brings that reliability through experience, process, and a clear way of working.
 Over the years, the brand has earned trust in Pune through responsible development, steady execution, and relationships that have continued well beyond possession.
 For buyers living abroad, that makes a real difference.
 You need a developer who understands that you are making an important decision from a distance, and that every update, every commitment, and every process needs to inspire confidence.

-With a strong local presence, a culture of careful planning, and systems that prioritise both quality and verification, Windsor offers something NRIs often value most — reassurance; doubled.
+With a strong local presence, a culture of careful planning, and systems that prioritise both quality and verification, Windsor Group offers something NRIs often value most — reassurance; doubled.

 Not just a property to invest in, but a team you can feel comfortable investing with.